This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Step 1: Make a decision if you’re making the pie crust from scratch or buying one.

-Step 2: Pick how you’re going to cook your sweet potatoes.
-My recommendation is to take the time to bake them.
+Step 2: Choose how to cook your sweet potatoes.
+I recommend baking them.

 Step 3: Measure everything out into individual bowls to move more quickly.